firebolt-dev/firebolt/NOTES.md

     ...etc
     props
     }
-- what about static metadata (title, meta etc?) https://nextjs.org/docs/app/building-your-application/optimizing/metadata
+- [done] full renders for bots
+- support metadata og tags etc
 - api routes
-- calling api routes from getPageData ?
+- calling api routes from getMetadata ?
 - custom server.js
 - server.js inject db into requests?
 - in dev, watch files, rebuild and reload page via websocket signals (or re-hydrate root with new data?)
 - useLocation() -> { pathname, params{}, query{}, push, replace, prefetch, back, forward, reload }
 - navigation scroll to top and restoration
-- render 500.js if getPageData or render throws (500 status???)
+- render 500.js if getMetadata or render throws (500 status???)
 - render 404.js if cant find page (404 status)
 - if render itself crashes, server should try pages/500.js but if that also crashes send a fallback 500 page
-- pass a request object into getPageData with path, params and queries, and allow custom server.js to do things like inject a db into this request object
+- pass a request object into getMetadata with path, params and queries, and allow custom server.js to do things like inject a db into this request object
   - https://developer.mozilla.org/en-US/docs/Web/API/Request
-- full renders for bots
 - should everything be /app ?

 ### Neat Ideas